Measure and Probability on General Spaces

 A measure on any measurable space (X, \mathcal{X}) is a function from the \sigma-algebra \mathcal{X} to the extended positive real line, \begin{alignat*}{6} \mu :\; & \mathcal{X} & &\rightarrow& \; & [0, \infty] & \\ & \mathsf{x} & &\mapsto& & \mu(\mathsf{x}) &, \end{alignat*} that is countably additive, \mu( \cup_{i} \mathsf{x} ) = \sum_{i} \mu( \mathsf{x}_{i} ) for any countably infinite collection of subsets \{ \mathsf{x}_{1}, \ldots, \mathsf{x}_{i}, \ldots \} that are mutually disjoint, \mathsf{x}_{i} \cap \mathsf{x}_{i' \ne i} = \emptyset.

-On finite and countably infinite spaces we can always take \mathcal{X} = 2^{X} and ensure countable additivity by allocating measure to individual elements and then deriving the measure allocated to subsets by summing over the measure allocated to the included elements.
+On finite and countably infinite spaces, we can always take \mathcal{X} = 2^{X} and ensure countable additivity by allocating measure to individual elements and then deriving the measure allocated to subsets by summing over the individual allocations to the included elements.
 When working with more sophisticated ambient spaces, however, the pair (X, 2^{X}) may not admit any consistent measures.
-In these cases we have to consider smaller \sigma-algebras in order for measures to exist.
+In these cases we have to consider smaller \sigma-algebras in order for well-behaved measures to exist.

-A set equipped with not only a \sigma-algebra but also a measure, in other words the triple (X, \mathcal{X}, \mu) is known as a measure space.
-Again I will refer to X as the ambient set or ambient space as appropriate.
+A set equipped with not only a \sigma-algebra but also a measure, in other words a triple (X, \mathcal{X}, \mu) is known as a measure space.
+Again, I will refer to X as the ambient set or ambient space as appropriate.

 If the total measure is finite, \mu(X) < \infty, then \mu is referred to as a finite measure.
 In this case we can always normalize the measure by \mu(X) to define a proportional allocation.

 A set equipped with a \sigma-algebra and a probability distribution is known as a probability space.
-Sometimes the combination (X, \mathcal{X}, \pi) is also known as a probability triple.
+Sometimes the combination (X, \mathcal{X}, \pi) is also referred to as a probability triple.

-Probability spaces are also sometimes denoted by x \sim \pi, where x \in X indicates the ambient set and a \sigma-algebra is taken for granted.
-In words this reads “the variable x is distributed according to \pi” or “the variable x follows the distribution \pi”.
-That said because probability distributions are generally defined over measurable subsets and not individual elements a more precise description be would be “the variable x takes values in a set X that is equipped with a probability distribution \pi”.
-The emphasis on variables instead of spaces in this notation is related to the awkward notion of a “random variable” which we will discuss in more detail in Chapter Ten.
+Probability spaces are also sometimes denoted by x \sim \pi, where x \in X indicates the ambient set, and a \sigma-algebra is taken for granted.
+In words, this reads “the variable x is distributed according to \pi” or “the variable x follows the distribution \pi”.
+Because probability distributions are generally defined over measurable subsets and not individual elements, however, a more precise description be would be “the variable x takes values in a space X that is equipped with a probability distribution \pi”.
+The emphasis on variables instead of spaces in this notation is related to the awkward notion of a “random variable”, which we will discuss in more detail in Chapter Eleven.

-From a mathematical perspective probability distributions are just special cases of measures.
+From a mathematical perspective, probability distributions are just special cases of measures.
 That special case, however, is uniquely important.
-For example as we’ll see in Section 6 probability distributions are naturally well-suited for many applications.
-Moreover the constraint of unit total measure endows probability distributions with many exceptional theoretical properties that help us better understand those applications in practice.
+As we’ll see in Section 6, for example, probability distributions are naturally well-suited for many applications.
+Moreover, the constraint of unit total measure endows probability distributions with many exceptional theoretical properties that help us to implement probabilistic calculations in practice.

 4.2 Derived Properties